BMRocklee/testSSH/README.md

-# testSSH edit on my comuter
+# testSSH edit on my coputer